History of Jimmy Fallon in Timeline

 January 2022: Criticism for discussing NFTs

-In January 2022, Jimmy Fallon faced criticism for discussing and promoting NFTs, including one he owned, on his show during an interview with Paris Hilton, potentially violating NBCUniversal's conflict-of-interest policies.
+In January 2022, Jimmy Fallon faced criticism for discussing and promoting NFTs, potentially breaching NBCUniversal's conflict-of-interest policies.
+His own NFT, purchased in November 2021, may have seen its value increase due to the promotion.

 November 16, 2022: Twitter Hoax

-On August 30, 2023, Jimmy Fallon started hosting the comedy podcast Strike Force Five, alongside Stephen Colbert, Seth Meyers, Jimmy Kimmel, and John Oliver, to support their staff members affected by the 2023 Writers Guild of America strike.
+On August 30, 2023, Jimmy Fallon, along with Stephen Colbert, Seth Meyers, Jimmy Kimmel, and John Oliver, started hosting the comedy podcast Strike Force Five to support their staff affected by the 2023 Writers Guild of America strike.

-In September 2023, Rolling Stone published an article detailing allegations of a toxic workplace environment at The Tonight Show under Jimmy Fallon.
-Fallon apologized to his staff on a Zoom call after the article's publication.
+In September 2023, Rolling Stone published an article detailing allegations of a toxic workplace culture at The Tonight Show under Jimmy Fallon, including claims of mistreatment of staff, erratic behavior, and outbursts.
+Fallon apologized to his staff following the article's publication.